xLoadingx/custom-avatars-code/README.md

             - Blink speed: How long each blink takes (in seconds).

         - Default BlendShapes
-            - This is a list of blendshapes that it sets defaultly when you load in.
-If you have any blendshapes you want to toggle, set them here.
+            - This is a list of blendshapes that it sets when you load in.
+If you have any blendshapes you want other people to see, set them here.
             - You can click "Add BlendShape" and set the values accordingly.
 If you want to take them from blender, make sure to multiply them by 100, as Unity uses 0-100, rather than Blender's 0-1.

+- An update for this mod might include new settings for the avatar descriptor (should be in the changelog if I can remember...)
+  - To update this in your unity project, simply delete the 'CustomAvatarsSDK' folder, and download the new unity package from the link above.

 **Once you're done with all of these settings, you can hit the 'Export Config' button to choose the location you want to save.
 The location does not matter.**